njscholfield/framed-website/README.md

 *NOTE: Although you can add items to your cart and checkout, there is no payment or actual ordering taking place so don't expect a print to show up at your door.*

+*If you want to run this project locally on your own computer see the `Setup.md` file in this repository for some instructions on how to do that.*

 ---

 ### Project Features